DZiems/SimpleShooterGame/README.md

 # SimpleShooterGame
-A small game created using an educational game engine made by YouTuber "chilitomatonoodle" in his beginner C++ series
+A small game created using an educational game engine made by YouTuber "chilitomatonoodle" in his beginner C++ game programmer series